Rated #1 Best Online Estate Agent

 - ‘YopaHub’ platform to manage everything

-As far as packages go, the Yopa package does include everything you would expect, plus a couple of nice additions such as the ability to communicate directly with your prospective buyers.
+As far as packages go, the Yopa package does include everything you would expect (not just your basic property advert), plus a couple of nice additions such as the ability to communicate directly with your prospective buyers.

-When conducting our Yopa review, we found the following added extras were available:
+When selling our property as part of our Yopa review, we found the following added extras were available: